 Knowing When To Pay Your Contractor

 When should you pay your general contractor?
-Many new developers are unsure and can easily make this mistake.
+Many new developers are unsure and can easily make a mistake.
 Generally, you should not pay your contractor until contracted work is complete.
-Exceptions to that rule include paying for materials that are fully secured on YOUR site and you have full access.
+Exceptions to that rule include paying for materials that are fully secured on your site and where you have full access.

 Architects can be most valuable to owners as an agent during the construction process.
-The architect, with immense training in construction processes and production of the construction documents, is best suited for assisting in verifying and managing construction payments.
-In typical AIA documents the architect will review G703 documents that either approve or deny contractors submission for payment based on percent complete.
+The architect is best suited for assisting in verifying and managing construction payments.
+In typical AIA documents, the architect will review G703 documents that either approve or deny contractors submission for payment based on percentage completion.

 Getting a professional recommendation on when to release payment to the contractor assures safe payment of funds and that work has been completed to the approved permit drawings.

 During most construction projects, special inspections should be involved according to the International Code Council.
-Inspections can range from rebar and concrete inspections, to welding and bolting inspections.
-Your architect as the design professional in charge of special inspections can assist the specification of these inspections as well as selecting the correct engineer for such inspections.
+Inspections can range from rebar and concrete inspections to welding and bolting inspections.
+Your architect as the design professional in charge of special inspections can assist in the specification of these inspections, as well as selecting the correct engineer for such inspections.
 Although not all jurisdictions require these inspections, having a licensed professional help with the process will limit liability and headaches.

-Developing real estate has inherent risks involved, why leave anything to chance?
-Utilizing an architect's construction administration service will help limit liability, provide answers questions when issues arise, protect the project from overzealous code officials, and guide the process pertaining to all inspections.
-Do you use architects in helping provide guidance during construction?
-Talk about your experiences below!
+Developing real estate has inherent risks involved—why leave anything to chance?
+Utilizing an architect's construction administration service will help limit liability, provide answers to questions when issues arise, protect the project from overzealous code officials, and guide the process pertaining to all inspections.